esacdab/cdab-testsuite/Use Cases/Scenario 3 - Rapid Mosaicking/integration.md

 4. Make the Sentinel-3 OLCI products available for the processing (stage-in).

     Create a directory `input_data` and download the files, if possible from the closest provider-specific source.
-A Python script is provided to simplify, but this can be done also using simple shell commands in some cases.
+A Python script is provided to simplify the procedure of making the data available, but this can be done also using simple shell commands in some cases.
+Create also the `output_data` directory which will contain the results of the processing.

     ```console
     mkdir input_data
+    mkdir output_data
     ```

     * For **CREODIAS**, make sure your virtual machine has access to the EO Data volume (mounted under `/eodata/`).
 This is automatically the case for certain configurations/projects.